 Legal administration jobs such as legal secretaries, paralegals and PA’s require candidates to work with complicated legal documents and formal letters; each having specific structures and complex auditing procedures.

 The recruitment process for commercial roles for secretaries and PA’s also favour candidates that can demonstrate advanced Word skills.
 Business communications, particularly in larger organisations, extend to the production of large documents across a number of contributors.
 The ability of an administrator to track these changes and maintain control over such documents is essential.

 In the academic world, no document could be considered complete without extensive footnotes, endnotes and a robust and reliable indexing structure.
 Anyone working in this field will need a comprehensive understanding of MS Word in order to complete their duties.

-Your company may offer training so it is a good idea to enquire if this is available, when you are in a job and Word is relevant to your role.
-If continuous professional development isn’t available then you can always invest in taking a course in Advanced MS Word with either an online training partner, part-time course at a local adult learning college or via a local Microsoft Training Partner.
+Your company may offer training so it is a good idea to enquire if this is available when you are in a job and Word is relevant to your role.
+If continuous professional development isn’t available then you can always invest in taking a course in Advanced MS Word with either an online training partner, the part-time course at a local adult learning college or via a local Microsoft Training Partner.
 Courses usually take two days to complete and cover all of the essentials.
 It is recommended that you are already trained to an intermediate level before booking a course.
 Find out about all types of Word Training Courses.